sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/Broker/Get-BrokerCatalog.md

   * AllocationType (Citrix.Broker.Admin.SDK.AllocationType) Denotes how the the machines in the catalog are allocated to a user.
 Possible values are:
     * Static: Machines get assigned to a user either by the admin or on first use.
-This relationship is static and changes only if an admin explicitly changes the assignments.
-    * Random: Machines are allocated to users randomly from a pool of available machines.
+This relationship is static and changes only if an admin explicitly changes the assignments. o Random: Machines are allocated to users randomly from a pool of available machines.

   * AppDnaAnalysisState (Citrix.Broker.Admin.SDK.AppDnaAnalysisState?)
 The AppDNA Analysis State of the catalog